cardano-foundation/CIPs/CIP-0095/README.md

    the wallet should sign and submit the transaction.
-4. **Feedback to user:** The wallet returns a `SubmittedTransaction` and the client uses the `txHash` field to track the status of the transaction on-chain, providing feedback to the user.
+4. **Feedback to user:** The wallet returns a `SubmittedTransaction` and the client uses the `txHash` field to track the status of the transaction on-chain, providing feedback to the user. -->

 ## Rationale: how does this CIP achieve its goals?

-The principle aim for this design is to reduce the complexity for wallet implementors.
+The principle aim for this design is to reduce the complexity for wallet implementors whilst maintaining backwards compatibility with CIP-30 implementations.
 This is motivated by the necessity for users to be able to interact with the age of Voltaire promptly, by keeping the wallet's providers ask small we aim to reduce implementation time.